 Broad based CLDs

-This refers to programs to reduce Credit Lines for customers across the portfolio based on some high level criteria.
+This refers to programs to reduce Credit Lines for customers across the portfolio based on some high-level criteria.
 Such programs are to be used in times of economic distress to reduce the potential default exposure.

 Payment Holds